neatorobito/Salut/README.md

     <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />
 ```

-Next, start by implementing the `SalutDataCallback` in the class that you would like to receive data.
+Next, start by implementing the `SalutDataCallback` in the class that you would like to receive data. **This callback as well as all others in the framework happen on the caller's thread.**

 Then, we need to create a `SalutDataReceiver` and a `SalutServiceData` object.
 ```